f4exb/sdrangel/plugins/channelrx/udpsrc/readme.md

 The receiving application must make sure it acknowledges this block size.
 UDP may fragment the block but there will be a point when the last UDP block will fill up a complete block of this amount of bytes.
 In particular in GNUradio the UDP source block must be configured with a 512 bytes payload size.

+This plugin is available for Linux and Mac O/S only.

 <h2>Interface</h2>

 ![UDP Source plugin GUI](../../../doc/img/UDPsrc_plugin.png)